 Clinical Trials Led by Tiffany A. Traina

-- A Phase II Study of Exemestane with and without Enzalutamide in Women with Advanced Hormone Receptor-Positive Breast Cancer
+- A Phase II Study of VT-464 in Advanced Breast Cancer

 Clinical Trials Co-Investigated by Tiffany A. Traina